Olympus E-M1 vs Panasonic GM5

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M1 offers a substantially higher resolution than the one in the GM5 (2360k vs 1166k dots).
 The adjacent table lists some of the other core features of the Olympus E-M1 and Panasonic GM5 along with similar information for a selection of comparators.

 One feature that differentiates the E-M1 and the GM5 is in-body image stabilization (IBIS).
-The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the GM5 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The E-M1 reduces the risk of handshake-induced blur with all attached lenses, while the GM5 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The Olympus E-M1 and the Panasonic GM5 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.